top of page

 Both a humbling and euphoric find.
 Somewhat like the new partner, you would have no qualms telling the parents about.

-And just as one dish made its way off the breakfast menu of a west Indian home, so did another disguised as a savoury mouthful of eggs, edible eggshell included.
+And just as one dish made its way off the breakfast menu of a West Indian home, so did another disguised as a savoury mouthful of eggs, edible eggshell included.

 Not to be concerned with the flavours and fillings; single out the ones your eyes are drawn to.